ajschumacher/gadsdc/11-naive_bayes/README.md

 Step 4c.
 Do both (4a) and (4b)!

 Step 5.
-Examine model fit.
+Examine model parameters.
 What are the "spammiest" words?
 The "hammiest"?

 Step 6.
 Examine model performance.
 Check training performance.
 Get test set performance.
 Try cross-validating.